6 reasons why you should translate your website

-Nowadays, it is hard to imagine any business — of any kind — without Internet presence, regardless of what they do and who their customers are.
+Nowadays, it is hard to imagine any business without an Internet presence, regardless of what they do or who their customers are.

-Coming in all sizes and flavours, websites provide companies with a unique opportunity to dramatically expand their reach and make their products and services available to virtually anybody around the world.
+Coming in all shapes and sizes, websites provide companies with a unique opportunity to dramatically expand their reach and make their products and services available to virtually anybody around the world.

 Once you have defined the layout and the type of information your website will feature, there is an important decision to be taken: which language will be your first choice to provide such content?

-Depending on your core business, the natural decision can be either your business mother tongue (if you have traditionally addressed your local market only) or English (careful with that, though, if you are not a native speaker).
+Depending on your core business, the natural decision can be either your business mother tongue or English.
 However, once you have defined your content and feel comfortable with it, you will probably feel the need to add new languages to reach international customers and engage in communication: you GO GLOBAL.

 This is a turning point: even if we have thousands of successful examples where businesses have applied the right strategy to port their website into foreign languages, there are even more cases showing how an unprepared setup or a naïve strategy can lead to embarrassing results, damaged reputation and, ultimately, market oblivion.